mgechev/revive/README.md

 }
 ```

-The `Arguments` type is an alias of the type `[]interface{}` which means that you can pass arguments from any type to your rule.
+The `Arguments` type is an alias of the type `[]interface{}`.
+The arguments of the rule are passed from the configuration file.

+#### Example

 Let's suppose we have developed a rule called `BanStructNameRule` which disallow us to name a structure with given identifier.
 We can set the banned identifier by using the TOML configuration file:

 ```toml
 [rule.ban-struct-name]